 Wouldn’t it be great if children behaved because they wanted to?
-Learn how to raise a well behaved child who WANTS to behave, even when no one is looking.
+Learn how to raise kids who WANT to behave, even when no one is looking.

 We have it backwards.